shadowhunt22/enchantment-text-styling/README.md

 #### Datapacks

 This mod defines a registry in `data/enchantment-text-styling/styling/enchantment`.
-This is the home directory to all of the JSON files containing styling information for enchantments.
+This is the home directory to all the JSON files containing styling information for enchantments.

 #### Mod

 When the server (integrated or dedicated) loads, it will grab the registry manager from the world so it can read and apply styling values from the datapacks which are loaded in the "dynamic" registry.
-All that this mod does for the player is change the text stlying of the enchantment.
+All that this mod does for the player is change the text styling of the enchantment.

 ### Features